Popping these Snickerdoodle Mini Donut Muffins into my mouth, one right after the other is giving me pure, undying pleasure.

 Do I dare ask?

-Snickerdoodles are referred to as “sugar cookies”.
-They are basically sugar cookies, except they are rolled in a mixture of cinnamon and sugar.
+Snickerdoodles are referred to as "sugar cookies", except they are rolled in a mixture of cinnamon and sugar.

-Boy oh boy!
-These donut muffins are so soft, tender and moist, and packed with cinnamon and sugar delightfulness.
+These donut muffins are deliciously packed with cinnamon and sugar delightfulness.
 Alas, we have Snickerdoodles in donut muffin form!
 OOOhhh Yeeaaaahhh!

 Seriously, the taste of these reminds me of elephant ears you get at the fair.
-Except, they are baked and not fried.
-However, the tops are dipped in melted butter, so that lets that cinnamon and sugar stick happily to those donut muffins!
+The tops are dipped in melted butter, so that lets that cinnamon and sugar stick happily to those donut muffins!
 Can you imagine tasting them?

 Snickerdoodle Mini Muffin Donuts are simple to make and you can have them poppin' in your mouth within minutes.
 You might want to make a double batch, they go quick!